oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

         </element>
         ```

-## Take 3: Understand the Integration
+## task 3: Understand the Integration

 From the list of Integrations page *click* the integration named **Import Pending Worker**
 The following integration flow appears: